Hirabai/habai.dev/README.md

 - I'm setting up my dev linux environment of the side, getting to understand more about the "behind the scenes" in programming
 - cool tools like parsers and transcoders
 - Also structure wise, currently reading "How to take smart notes" by Sonke Ahrens and I'm trying to expand on the slip-box concept structure.

+## Resources as of july
+- [p5.js Coding Tutorial | Slime Molds (Physarum)
+](https://www.youtube.com/watch?v=VyXxSNcgDtg) By Patt Vira on youtube
+- By extension I am using the [p5.js website](https://p5js.org/) to learn how to create programming animations.